EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 _k_-point weights are saved into a binary file _wkp.pbte_{: style="color: green"}.

-In the PbTe case the system is an _insulator_.  **lmf**{: style="color: blue"} determines this automatically: it prints out the highest occupied state and lowest unoccupied state it encountered and the "bandgap."\\
+PbTe is an _insulator_, both in real life and in the LDA.  **lmf**{: style="color: blue"} automatically detects what appears to be an insulating state; in that case it prints out the highest occupied state and lowest unoccupied state it encountered and the "bandgap."\\
-_Note:_{: style="color: red"} the bandgap is only the actual bandgap if the actual band edges are included in mesh of discrete _k_ points used for integration.
+_Note 1:_{: style="color: red"} the bandgap is only the actual bandgap if the actual band edges are included in mesh of discrete _k_ points used for integration.
 It is true in PbTe but not other cases, e.g. Si.
-See [this tutorial](/tutorial/lmf/lmf_bandedge/).
+See [this tutorial](/tutorial/lmf/lmf_bandedge/).\\
+_Note 2:_{: style="color: red"} If the _k_ mesh is too coarse, the band code may incorrectly determine that the system is an insulator.
+This can happen when band gaps are very small.

 In a _metal_ the situation is more complicated.
 The following table was extracted from the [Fe tutorial](/tutorial/gw/qsgw_fe/#additional-exercises)
 (self-consistent LDA level)